danielNg25/lottery-dapp/README.md

     npm start
 ```

-Read more about contracts in contracts folder
+Read more about contracts in /smartcontract folder